zf020114/DARDet/README.md

          └── images
     ```
     For data preparation with data augmentation, refer to "DOTA_devkit/prepare_dota1_5_v2.py"
-You can ues ./tools/show_dataloder.py to visual the data using in networks.
+You can use ./tools/show_dataloder.py to visualize the data using in networks.

 Examples: